naimaier/geratags/README.md

 ```

 ## the template file
-The template file must be a *.txt* file.
+The template file must be a *.TXT* file.
 Use the wildcard **$** where you want the software to include the component's name without dashes.

 ## the output files